-Full-time PhD studentships in
+Full-time PhD studentship available

-The Open University
+School of Physical Sciences at The Open University

 Based in Milton Keynes

 Most studentships for an October 2021 start have been awarded.
 There is one remaining full-time studentship available in Space Instrumentation from the range of projects below.